astanin/python-tabulate/README.rst

 Such features as decimal point alignment and trying to parse everything as a number imply that ``tabulate``:

+* has to "guess" how to print a particular tabular data type
 * needs to keep the entire table in-memory
 * has to "transpose" the table twice
 * does much more work than it may appear